-To deliver bespoke solutions on time and within a predefined budget, we follow an established development pattern.
+To deliver bespoke solutions on time and within a predefined budget, we recommend our clients start with the discovery stage.

 We begin with developing a digital product strategy and roadmap that help us decide on the right solution to meet your product goals.
 When there is a detailed plan on our hands, we’re ready to present release schedule, ballpark estimate and resources needed for a project realisation.

 Our business analysts collect all the details (challenges, competitors, user needs, technical limitations) to build a feasible roadmap.

 Here are a few of our clients we did business analysis for.

 Luxury Shares is a fractional ownership platform for real estate development companies and property owners.

 The project was complex in terms of the design (the client wanted to create the enticing holiday atmosphere) and functionality (there was a requirement to integrate an investment user flow).

 To better understand the concept, we ran several calls with the client and made a list of requirements which further were included in the product dev roadmap.

 The Intern Group